25 September 2018A dietary change that may help prevent Type 2 diabetes

 - Cashew Milk ice cream in place of milk-based ice cream (I like So Delicious®)

 Curious about your total fat intake and where your fat is coming from?
 MyNetDiary allows you to track where your fat is coming from.
-And if you have Maximum membership, you can also view and print nutrition reports where total fat is broken down into saturated fat, polyunsaturated fat, and monounsaturated fat.
+And if you have Premium membership, you can also view and print nutrition reports where total fat is broken down into saturated fat, polyunsaturated fat, and monounsaturated fat.
 See Analysis tab in the web program for more information.

 At the end of the day, the healthiest diet to prevent Type 2 diabetes includes maintaining or achieving a healthy body weight, decreasing intake of of simple sugars, eating whole grains, lean proteins, vegetables and healthy fats.
 This, in addition to getting in 150 minutes of moderate physical activity a week and visiting your doctor to monitor other health parameters are sure to make a difference!